 On 3.8L Fords with a split-plenum intake manifold, the port gaskets and isolator bolt assemblies for the upper plenum can deteriorate over time and leak air, often as a result of oil being sucked into the intake manifold through the PCV system.
 Also the vacuum hose that connects the fuel pressure regulator to the intake manifold can swell and leak vacuum where the hose connects to the manifold.
 Ford TSB 03-16-1 says the fix involves several steps: remove the upper manifold plenum and replace the original gaskets and bolts with revised ones, replace the front valve cover with a revised valve cover that reduces the amount of oil vapor sucked into the PCV system, inspect and replace the fuel pressure regulator hose, and finally, reflash the PCM so it is less sensitive to lean fuel conditions.

-LOW FUEL VOLUME DELIVERY
+ANOTHER POSSIBILITY: LOW FUEL VOLUME DELIVERY

 Lean codes can also be set if the engine is not getting enough fuel.
 The underlying cause might be a weak fuel pump, low voltage to the fuel pump (which prevents the fuel pump from spinning fast enough to deliver normal fuel flow), a restricted fuel filter, or possibly a leaky fuel pressure regulator.
 See Diagnose Fuel Pump for more information on how to troubleshoot fuel delivery problems.